Hallucinogen Addiction

 Addiction to hallucinogens arises in most cases due to the drug’s strong influence on brain chemistry and the reward system.
 Repeated consumption, over a period of time, alters the brain.
 It fosters desires and a compelling urge to reproduce the changed perceptions and feelings of euphoria that one experiences with hallucinogens.

-Long-term tolerance builds, requiring higher doses for that same effect.
+Long-term tolerance builds, requiring higher doses for the same effect.
 This increases the risk of addiction.
 Other withdrawal symptoms include anxiety, depression, and sleep disturbances, which may contribute to further use of the drug.
-While still under study, these mechanisms make stopping difficult for an individual, even when use negatively impacts life events.

 Although no specific medications have been approved specifically for the treatment of dependencies related to hallucinogens, many various therapies and interventions have proven helpful.
 Among these are: